thosgood/this-weeks-finds/markdown/201-250/week237.md

 Theory, second edition, Science Press, 2005.

-It's a great overview of number theory, from the basics through class field theory to L-functions, modular forms and the Langlands program!
+It's a great overview of number theory, from the basics through class field theory to $L$-functions, modular forms and the Langlands program!
 It's wisely divided into three sections: "problems and tricks", "ideas and theories", and "analogies and visions".
 Back when I used to hate number theory, I thought it was all problems and tricks.
 Now